 In 2017, Ron Tarrson, ’72 (XP-31), managing partner and director of Santa Fe, New Mexico–based Santa Fe Aero Services, created the Tarrson Social Venture Fellowship.
 The Tarrson Social Venture Fellowship is a part of the Rustandy Center’s Edwardson Social Entrepreneurship Program and received matching funds from John Edwardson, ’72.

-To be eligible for the fellowship, applicants must be committed to working full time for their startups, which should be incorporated, based in Chicago, and focused on social or environmental impact.
+To be eligible for the fellowship, applicants must be committed to working full time for their startups, which should be focused on social or environmental impact.
 For more information on eligibility, view this document (pdf).

 Five fellowships have been awarded since 2017, with most recipients participating in the John Edwardson, ’72, Social New Venture Challenge.
 Each received $20,000 and an additional $5,000 for web development, office space, or other resources.
 The fellows are:

 Hannah Meyer, ’17, of Pie for Providers